-Start with the back wall of the RST pub along Iona Lane where there’s a few pieces livening up the blank wall.
+Start with the back wall of the Oxford House hotel along Iona Lane where there’s a few pieces livening up the blank wall.

 Then, head to my favourite – a mural dedicated to all things Australian (and unicorns) on the garage shutter just down the side of The Unicorn Hotel.